-Marc Márquez holds the current record for the fastest lap at this circuit, at 1:20.366.
-He also has the third highest number of victories at Sachsenring after Hailwood (9) and Agostini (10).
+Marc Márquez holds the current records for the fastest lap and the race fast lap at this circuit.
+He also has the highest number of victories along with Agostini (10).
 However, his predecessors competed on the old longer circuit, not the one that we know today.

 Marc Márquez at Sachsenring in figures

 Let's finish off by taking a look back over the rider from Cervera's achievements at this circuit.
 Here's hoping that Marc steps up onto the podium once again at the upcoming German GP.
 Let's go, Marc!

 Victories: 10, 125cc (1), Moto2 (2), MotoGP (7)